typelate/check/README.md

 **Check** is a Go library for statically type-checking `text/template` and `html/template`.
 It helps catch template/type mismatches early, making refactoring safer when changing types or templates.

-To use it, call `ParseTree` and provide:
+To use it, call `Execute` and provide:
 - a `types.Type` for the template’s data (`.`), and
 - the template’s `parse.Tree`.